SionBayliss/MHO_analysis/README.md

 The methodology used to produce the SNPs relative to USA300_FPR3757 have been detailed in the main manuscript.

-The pipeline is curently being prepared for publication (watch this space).
+The pipeline is currently being prepared for publication (watch this space).

-The SNPs produced is available in VCF format as supplementry materials for the paper (Supplementary Table *).
+The SNPs identified by the pipeline are available in VCF format as a part of the supplementary materials for the paper (Supplementary Table 2) or the GigaScience Repository (See start of README).

-Full workings for the paper are included in the supplementry spreadsheet.
+Full workings for the paper are included in the supplementary spreadsheet.